 Have you ever lost all of your digital files?
 Your photos, perhaps, or your music?
 These are horrible experiences, but losing all of your research could potentially be much worse.
 Let's not test the theory by making sure you don't lose your data.

-A common best practice for backing up and storing your data is the 3-2-1 Rule which says you should keep
+A common recommended practice for backing up and storing your data is the 3-2-1 Rule which says you should keep

 3 copies of your data on